jcphillips51/Elk-Stack-Project/README.md

 | Web-1    | NO                  | 10.0.0.1             |
 | Web-2    | NO                  | 10.0.0.1             |
 | Elk-VM   | NO                  | 10.0.0.1             |
-### Elk Configuration
+### ELK Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- The Advantage of automating configuration with ansible is preventing from having to configure Elk manually.
-This not only streamlined the process, but deployes a     reliable and efficient Elk server.
+- The Advantage of automating configuration with Ansible is preventing from having to configure ELK manually.
+This not only streamlined the process, but deployes a     reliable and efficient ELK server.

 The playbook implements the following tasks: